 The former Chief Executive of the Crown Estate has been recognised for his outstanding contribution to public service and to City.

-Mr Roger Bright (CB) was awarded the Honorary Degree of Doctor of Science (Honoris Causa) at the School of Science and Technology's (SST) graduation ceremony at the Barbican Centre on Wednesday 2nd February 2022.
+Mr Roger Bright (CB) was awarded the Honorary Degree of Doctor of Science (Honoris Causa) at the School of Science & Technology's (SST) graduation ceremony at the Barbican Centre on Wednesday 2nd February 2022.

 Those nominated for City, University of London's Honorary Doctorates have achieved high professional or academic distinction in their fields, and are considered outstanding role models for City's students.